steforson/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.lmu.de/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a postdoctoral researcher at the chair of economic and organizational psychology.
+bio: I am a postdoctoral researcher in Economic and Organizational Psychology at LMU Munich.

 # Interests to show in About widget
 interests:
   - User Experience in Human-Computer Interaction
   - Computer-mediated Communication
-  - Human Decision-Making Processes
+  - Decision-Making Processes

 # Education to show in About widget
 education: